Canoe Trip Length:5-8 Days

 The fishing on the route isn’t the greatest until you get back a bit further north.
 Those on this trip will want to focus on the nature aspect of the wilderness and not spend much time with the fishing as it won’t produce much until you get back to Little Sag, Gabi, Ogish, Jasper, Alpine and Seagull Lakes.
 Northern pike can be caught in most all of the lakes though, so if this is a desire of yours, keep that in mind.

-Once you’ve completed this route you’ll know you have accomplished something.
+Once you’ve completed the Frost River Canoe Route you’ll know you have accomplished something.
 We can help discuss this for you more in depth if this is an option you want to explore.
 Give us a call, we’ll be happy to help.